CruxConnect/crux-docs/_product_supplier/create_item.md

 custom_attributes
 : (object) The Custom Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.

-categories
-: (list) The Categories list contains a list of the categories, as provided by the Supplier, for this Item.

-#### SKU Object:

-uuid
-: (string) The Universal Unique Identifier for the SKU

-restrictions
-: (string) The Restrictions imposed on the SKU

-condition
-: (string) The Condition of the SKU; these include "new", "used", and "refurb"

-distinguishing_attributes
-: (object) The Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
-It may also be empty, as per the Suppliers' discretion.

-minimum_advertised_price
-: (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
-You may not legally list the SKU for sale at a lower price.

-msrp
-: (number) The Manufacturer's Suggested Retail Price for the SKU.
-This is only a suggestion.
-It is not a price floor nor is it a price ceiling.

-price_tiers
-: (list) The list of Price Tier objects on this SKU

-product_images
-: (list) The Product Images are a list of product image objects for the SKU which contain a uuid, url, width, and height of the image.

-measurements
-: (object) The Measurements object contains sku measurements object and a package measurements object.

-product_identifiers
-: (object) The Product Identifiers object contains the upca, ean13, gtin14, isbn, asin, and mpn for the SKU.

-inventory_lists
-: (list) The Inventory Lists list contains all of the Inventory List objects where this SKU currently resides.

-created
-: (string) The Created parameter indicates the date the SKU was Created in our system.

-last_updated
-: (string) The Last Updated parameter indicates the date the SKU was Last Updated in our system.

-sku_id
-: (string) The SKU Identifier for the SKU as provided by the Supplier

-quantity_in_stock
-: (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.

-quantity_on_backorder
-: (number) The Quantity on Backorder parameter indicates how many of this particular SKU are going to be replenished.
-It can be considered a tentative quantity to be added to the current quantity in-stock.

-number_of_units_bundled
-: (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

-item
-: (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.

-#### Price Tier Object:

-shipping_cost
-: (number) The Shipping Cost per the SKU per the Price Tier

-minimum_tier_quantity
-: (number) The Minimum Tier Quantity per the SKU per the Price Tier

-cost
-: (number) The Cost per the SKU per the Price Tier

-shipping_cost_is_estimate
-: (boolean) The Shipping Cost is Estimate parameter answers the question whether the shipping cost is an estimate per the SKU per the Price Tier.

-#### Product Image Object:

-{% include objects/price_tier.md %}

-#### SKU Measurements Object:

-weight
-: (number) The Weight of the SKU in the "weight_units"

-weight_units
-: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

-length
-: (number) The Length of the SKU in "dimension_units"

-width
-: (number) The Width of the SKU in "dimension_units"

-height
-: (number) The Height of the SKU in "dimension_units"

-dimension_units
-: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

-#### Package Measurements Object:

-weight
-: (number) The Weight of the packaged SKU in "weight_units"

-weight_units
-: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

-length
-: (number) The Length of the packaged SKU in "dimension_units"

-width
-: (number) The Width of the packaged SKU in "dimension_units"

-height
-: (number) The Height of the packaged SKU in "dimension_units"

-dimension_units
-: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

-#### Product Identifiers Object:

-upca
-: (string) The Universal Product Code type A (UPCA) is an 11-digit code used to identify the SKU.

-ean13
-: (string) The 13-digit European Article Number (EAN13) also known as the International Article Number is a 13-digit code used to identify the SKU.

-gtin14
-: (string) The 14-digit Global Trade Identification Number (GTIN14) also known as the Global Trade Item Number is a 14-digit code used to identify the SKU.

-isbn
-: (string) The International Standard Book Number (ISBN) is a unique numberic commercial book identifier.
-If the SKU is a book or can be classified as a book in some way shape or form, then an ISBN may be available for it.

-asin
-: (string) Amazon Standard Identification Number (ASIN) is the unique ID provided by the Amazon company.
-This number may be used to identify and match this SKU up to the proper listing on Amazon.com.

-mpn
-: (string) Manufacturer Part Number (MPN) is an identifier given to a part by the manufacturer.
-This number may be used to identify products such as car parts or computer parts that generally have sofisticated systems and readily available software for product management.

-#### Inventory List Object:

-uuid
-: (string) The Universal Unique Identifier for the Inventory List

-name
-: (string) The Name your company has given to this Inventory List

 #### Supplier Object: